jyhchyang/container-os/README.md

 - apline linux
 - fedora coreos

+Read the wiki pages for the setup of each of the OS.

 # Comparison on VirtualBox

 Each of the container OS is setup with 2 GB of RAM, 2 x vcpu and 20 GB of storage.